Loading catalogs

 The setup is done in two steps.
 The first step is registering the load

 loader.
-Continuing with the above example loader, it now becomes very simple.
+Continuing with the above example loader, and now intending to load the

-import { loadCatalog, loadIDs, key } from 'virtual:wuchale/proxy/sync'import { registerLoaders } from 'wuchale/load-utils'
+import { loadCatalog, loadIDs, key } from './.wuchale/main.proxy.js'import { registerLoaders } from 'wuchale/load-utils'

-transformed modules so it can be directly exported as default
+transformed modules so it can be directly exported.
+It also registers the

 up to the collection object how it is stored.
 And every time a catalog is